rameezrz25/SysBenchInfo/README.md

 # SysBenchInfo

 `sysbenchinfo` is a Python package designed to provide comprehensive details about your system's CPU, GPU, memory, and operating system.
-Additionally, it includes basic benchmarks for both the CPU and GPU.
+Additionally, it includes basic benchmarks for both the CPU and GPU, with support for retrieving specific system parameters upon request.

 ## Features